-In 2021, the Bank continued to strengthen its risk management system by:
+In 2021, the institution continued its efforts to strengthen its risk management system by:

-- developing procedures to cover the Bank's new activities as they are developed, in particular for risky processes - the development of action plans to reduce these risks; - the implementation of KRIs (key risk indicators); - ✓ the exposure to operational risks and its evolution; - ✓ the evolution of the control environment for these risks; - ✓ the identification of major risks; - ✓ action plans to control risks. - the establishment of an incident database for the collection of incidents; - the implementation of a reporting system to enable information to be passed on to senior management and the Board of Directors; - the finalization of the operational risk mapping project currently underway, which will enable it to identify, assess and prioritize all risks relating to all business and support processes.
+• developing procedures to cover the Bank's new activities as they are developed, in particular for risky processes

+- the development of action plans to reduce these risks; - the implementation of KRIs (key risk indicators); - \checkmark the exposure to operational risks and its evolution; - \checkmark the evolution of the control environment for these risks; - ✓ the identification of major risks; - \checkmark action plans to control risks. - the establishment of an incident database for the collection of incidents; - the implementation of a reporting system to enable information to be passed on to senior management and the Board of Directors; - the finalization of the operational risk mapping project currently underway, which will enable it to identify, assess and prioritize all risks relating to all business and support processes.